Female smoking in Switzerland: an epidemiological perspective

 Linguistic, geographic and socioeconomic disparities

-Data from the 2017 ESS also reveal statistically significant variations in smoking among women according to socioeconomic criteria such as nationality, whether or not they were gainfully employed, and their level of education (Figure W2).
-While the proportion of smokers reached 25.8% among women of other nationalities, the proportion was 22.6% among female Swiss citizens (a statistically significant difference).
-Being considered active (engaged in paid activity) was even more strongly associated with a greater proportion of female smokers (26.7%, versus 17.6% for non-active women smokers).
-Relatively significant differences were also observed among women over age 25, depending on their education level: those who had at most completed type II secondary training (25.5%) and – to a lesser extent – those who only completed compulsory secondary training (22.7%) showed smoking rates higher than those who had completed higher professional or university studies (20.0%).
+The 2022 ESS data also reveal variations in smoking amongst females according to socioeconomic criteria such as nationality, whether or not they were engaged in paid employment and level of education (Figure W2).
+While the share of smokers reached 22.8% amongst women of other nationalities, it was 20.2% amongst Swiss women (a difference that is not statistically significant).
+Being considered active (working for pay) was even more strongly associated with a higher proportion of female smokers (23.0% versus 17.1% for non-active females; a statistically significant difference).
+Relatively significant differences were also observed amongst females over 25 years of age according to the level of education: those who had completed at most secondary II education (22.5%) and, to a lesser extent, those who had only completed compulsory education (19.8%) showed higher smoking rates than those who had completed higher vocational education or education in a university (17.2%).

 None

-School survey: One 15-year-old schoolgirl in 30 smokes daily
+School surveys: One in 30 15-year-old schoolgirl smokes daily

 • Among 15-year-old girls, almost one in 30 smokes daily (3.1%) and approximately one girl in three (31.0%) has already tried smoking a cigarette.

-Figures on smoking from the HBSC survey (Delgrande et al., 2023[6]) reveal that in 2022, 3.1% of 11-year-old girls had already tried cigarettes (having consumed at least once in their life) and that this proportion increased considerably with age, reaching 31.0% by age 15.
-Cigarette consumption during the 30 days preceding the survey shows similar trends, with 16.6% of 15-year-old girls reporting having smoked during this period.
-Finally, although smoking remains almost non-existent below the age of 13, daily cigarette consumption already affected 0.5% of 13-year-old girls, 1.5% of 14 year olds, and 3.1% of 15 year olds.
+Smoking figures from the Health Behaviour in School-aged Children (HBSC) survey (Delgrande et al., 2023[6]) reveal that in 2022, 3.1% of 11-year-old girls had already tried cigarettes (at least once in their life) and that this proportion increases considerably with age, reaching 31.0% by age 15.
+Cigarette consumption in the 30 days preceding the survey shows similar trends, with 16.6% of 15-year-old girls reporting having smoked in this time frame.
+Finally, although it remains almost non-existent below the age of 13, daily cigarette consumption already affected 0.5% of 13-year-old girls, 1.5% of 14-year-old girls and 3.1% of 15-year-old girls.
 Thus, in Switzerland in 2022, almost one in 30 15-year-old girls smoked daily.

 Gender differences that have been diminishing for several decades